 How to Make Roasted Sweet Potatoes:

 These crispy roasted sweet potatoes are SO easy to make.
 It might seem like there are a lot of steps but really it’s all super straightforward!

-- Crisp the sweet potatoes.
+Crisp the sweet potatoes.
 Roast the sweet potatoes with 2 TBS of coconut oil until they just start become golden-brown (about 15-20 minutes).
-If the maple syrup is added in the beginning it will burn before the potatoes are fully cooked!
+If you add the maple syrup in the beginning it will burn before the potatoes are fully cooked!

-This is an important note in this Maple Roasted Sweet Potatoes recipe.
-Coconut oil is a solid at room temperature, which means that if the melted coconut oil comes into contact with a cold piece of sweet potato, it will solidify almost instantly.
-This will result in an uneven distribution of ingredients!
+Butter is a solid at room temperature, which means that if the melted coconut oil comes into contact with a cold piece of sweet potato, it will solidify almost instantly.
+This will result in an uneven distribution of ingredients.